alco-company/mortimer-bellis/WORKLOG.md

 * link to employee on punch_card list
 * avoid to downgrade role on superuser
 * make colors a concern
+* fix missing complete url for punch_clocks used for QR code

 ### 21/5/2024